 Incontinence looks different for everyone, but there are more distinct differences between female incontinence and male incontinence.
 Let’s take a look at some common causes of male incontinence.

-- Prostate cancer: Prostate cancer can be a result in both stress incontinence and urge incontinence, especially if the cancer is left untreated.
+Prostate cancer: Prostate cancer can be a result of both stress incontinence and urge incontinence, especially if the cancer is left untreated.
 These forms of incontinence can also be a result of prostate cancer treatments.